-The site visit included a visual inspection of areas where samples were stored, at the hub site and the satellite sites.
-The visual inspection at the hub site included a review of the areas where RTB material is stored in freezers, at room temperature (RT), and in Liquid Nitrogen tanks (LN2).
+The site visit included a visual inspection of areas where samples were stored, at the hub site and the two satellite sites (Alder Hey Children's Hospital and Liverpool Women's Hospital).
+The visual inspection included a review of the areas where material is stored in freezers and at room temperature (RT).